Real (L'Arc-en-Ciel album)

 Real is the eighth album by L'Arc-en-Ciel, released on August 30, 2000.
 It was the band's last original studio album before a prolonged hiatus.
 It reached number one on the Oricon chart and sold over a million copies, being certified by the RIAJ.
+The album cover features a photo taken by Mote Sinabel of a gargoyle found on the Notre Dame Cathedral in Paris, France.

 One of the singles from the album, "Stay Away", is a playable song in the computer game DrumMania 4th Mix.